-- The Town must have received a copy of any application filed with any state agency, under the provisions of 22 MRSA 2660 A, or the Bulk Water Transport Rules of the Department of Human Services, contemporaneous with its filing with the State and a copy of any decision pertaining thereto. - Transport of water will not constitute a threat to public health, safety, or welfare. - Water is not available naturally in the location to which it will be transported. - 4.
-Failure to authorize transport of the water would create a substantial hardship to the potential recipient of the water, and - The water withdrawal will not adversely affect existing uses of groundwater or surface water resources, including private wells.
+1. The Town must have received a copy of any application filed with any state agency, under the provisions of 22 MRSA 2660 A, or the Bulk Water Transport Rules of the Department of Human Services, contemporaneous

+- 2. Transport of water will not constitute a threat to public health, safety, or welfare. - 3.
+Water is not available naturally in the location to which it will be transported. - 4.
+Failure to authorize transport of the water would create a substantial hardship to the potential recipient of the water, and - 5.
+The water withdrawal will not adversely affect existing uses of groundwater or surface water resources, including private wells.